I’ve heard many times the opinion, that philosophy is an idle chatter and people cannot benefit from it in any way. Do you agree or disagree?

 And what if: “There is no god!”
 So what can I do with this?

-But if they say: “Every action have a consequence”, then I know, that I better look what I do and avoid actions with negative consequences.
+But if they say: “Every action has a consequence”, then I know, that I better look what I do and avoid actions with negative consequences.

 “The god created the world!”
 I think that’s nice.